James Loch: Biography

 For much of his life, Loch worked to effect the clearances and "to so mould and control the lives of 'the ignorant and credulous people' that at one time the young among them had to go to his agents for permission to marry".
 According to Loch's writings, "In a few years the character of the whole of this population will be completely changed...
 The children of those who are removed from the hills will lose all recollection of the habits and customs of their fathers".

 The manner in which the evictions were carried out could be exceedingly harsh, particularly in the valley of Strathnaver.
-An eye witness, Angus Mackay, commented that "It would be a very hard heart but would mourn to see the circumstances of the people... you would have pitied them, tumbling on the ground and greeting, tearing the ground with their hands...".
+An eyewitness, Angus Mackay, commented that "It would be a very hard heart but would mourn to see the circumstances of the people... you would have pitied them, tumbling on the ground and greeting, tearing the ground with their hands...".

 In June 1827 Loch entered parliament as member for St Germans in Cornwall for the Whigs, and having held that seat until 1830, he was then returned without opposition for the Wick Burghs, and was regularly re-elected until 1852, when he was defeated, by 119 votes to 80, by Samuel Laing.

 Loch published a pamphlet on the improvements on the Sutherland estates in 1820, and in 1834 printed privately a memoir of the first Duke of Sutherland.
 He was a fellow of the Geological, Statistical, and Zoological Societies, and a member of the committee of the Useful Knowledge Society.
 He died on 28 June 1855, at his house in Albemarle Street, London, and was buried in Brompton Cemetery.
 There is a monument to him, now hidden in the woods, near Uppat Farm marking a spot where he apparently liked to come and view his achievements on the estate.
 It is a tall marble porch, paid for by the Sutherland family.